 It is all about the experience while they’re at the clinic because it is more than just the actual treatment approach.
 We play music and make it a fun environment for the patients.
 There is not one patient that wouldn’t enjoy their experience in the pool.
 They go back to their doctors and tell their friends about the experience in the pool.

-Are there any specific metrics that you use to decide what percentage weight-bearing that you’ll start a patient at and when do progress the patient?
+What metrics do you use to decide what percentage weight-bearing to start a patient at and when to progress the patient?

 We base our metrics off the report from the physical therapist and the patient’s overall tolerance on land.
 Once we create the program for the patient, we get them in the pool and set the weight-bearing percentage around their tolerance.
 It is always awesome to see the patient gain confidence at this point.
 As the patient progresses, we continue to increase weight-bearing and continually document and evaluate the patient.
 After more weight-bearing exercises, we can gradually progress over the next couple of visits and lower the water.